Proudly announcing our new Boxley Valley Campground located behind the historic Boxley Baptist Church.

 As it presently stands, there is a short 10 mile commute between the Wilderness Rider Boxley Valley Campground and the current Wilderness Rider Buffalo Ranch and Adventure Park trail systems that you will access through the normal main entrance.

 The commute is made up of 4.5 miles of pavement and 5.5 miles of county dirt roads.
-You are able to ride your unlicensed side x side or other trail vehicle on AR State Hwys and Newton County roads when traveling to and from trails.

 If you are planning to use motorized transportation on the off road trails you can purchase your day passes online and download, print and sign our liability release to speed up your check in.
 Simply print and bring a copy of the email you receive that confirms your day pass purchase and a signed copy of our release.